When I try to introduce the subject of advanced AI, what’s the first thing I hear, more than half the time?

 Do movie-viewers succeed in unbelieving what they see?
 So far as I can tell, few movie viewers act as if they have directly observed Earth’s future.
 People who watched the Terminator movies didn’t hide in fallout shelters on August 29, 1997.
 But those who commit the fallacy seem to act as if they had seen the movie events occurring on some other planet; not Earth, but somewhere similar to Earth.

-I deliberately left in a mistake I made, in my first draft of the top of this post: "Others defend their use of the example, disagreeing that it's a fallacy."
-But the Matrix is not an example!
+I deliberately left in a mistake I made, in my first draft of the beginning of this essay: “Others defend their use of the example, disagreeing that it’s a fallacy.”
+But The Matrix is not an example!

 A neighboring flaw is the logical fallacy of arguing from imaginary evidence: “Well, if you did go to the end of the rainbow, you would find a pot of gold—which just proves my point!”
 (Updating on evidence predicted, but not observed, is the mathematical mirror image of hindsight bias.)

-Yet in my estimation, the most damaging aspect of using other authors' imaginations is that it stops people from using their own.
-As Robert Pirsig said:
+Yet in my estimation, the most damaging aspect of using other authors’ imaginations is that it stops people from using their own.
+As Robert Pirsig said:5

 Remembered fictions rush in and do your thinking for you; they substitute for seeing—the deadliest convenience of all.